Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Introduction

 To address such problems across different modalities, there have been efforts to automatically detect them using both mono- and multimodal modeling approaches \cite{da2019fine}.
 For propagandistic content detection, research efforts have specifically focused on defining techniques and tackling the issue across various types of content, including news articles, tweets, memes, and textual content in multiple languages \cite{dimitrov2021detecting,propaganda-detection:WANLP2022-overview,piskorski-etal-2023-semeval}.
 Similarly, significant efforts have been made in hate-speech detection \cite{schmidt-wiegand-2017-survey,davidson2017automated}.
 A notable initiative in meme research is the Hateful Memes Challenge \cite{kiela2020hateful}, which has inspired many subsequent studies.

-Our research is situated at the intersection of several rapidly evolving fields: multimodal content analysis, propaganda detection, and hate speech identification.
-While significant strides have been made in these areas for English and other high-resource languages, the Arabic digital landscape remains comparatively understudied.
-Our work extends the efforts of \cite{alam2022overview} and \cite{hasanain2023large} in Arabic propaganda detection, incorporating their insights into our analysis of meme content.
-By focusing on Arabic memes, we address the gap in the literature The outcomes of this research can benefit social media platforms, policymakers, and civil society organizations working to combat the spread of harmful content online.
+Our research lies at the intersection of multimodal content analysis, propaganda detection, and hate speech identification.
+While progress has been made in these fields for English and other high-resource languages, the research for Arabic remains underexplored.
+Building on the work of \cite{alam2022overview} and \cite{hasanain2023large} in Arabic propaganda detection, our study analyzes Arabic memes, addressing a gap in the literature.
+The findings can assist social media platforms, policymakers, and civil society organizations in combating harmful online content.

-The key aspects of our work are as follows: \textit{(i)} we present a novel multi-agent LLM-based approach to analyze the association between propaganda and hateful memes in Arabic social media content; \textit{(ii)} we demonstrate the application of multi-agent LLM systems for automated annotation of complex, multimodal data, offering a scalable solution for processing large volumes of data in low-resource settings; \textit{(iii)} in addition to coarse-grained hateful categories, we also explore fine-grained categorization of hateful and non-hateful memes; \textit{(iv)} we provide experimental results on both coarse and fine-grained categories; \textit{(v)} finally, we will make the labeled dataset of hateful memes available to the community.
+The key aspects of our work are as follows: \textit{(i)} we present a novel multi-agent LLM-based approach to analyze the association between propaganda and hateful memes in Arabic social media content; \textit{(ii)} we demonstrate the application of multi-agent LLM systems for automated annotation of complex, multimodal data, offering a scalable solution for processing large volumes of data in low-resource settings; \textit{(iii)} in addition to coarse-grained hateful categories, we also explore fine-grained categorization of hateful and non-hateful memes; \textit{(iv)} we provide experimental results on both coarse and fine-grained categories; \textit{(v)} finally, we will make the dataset of hateful memes available to the community.